nic-obert/rusty-vm/oxide/oxide TODO.md

 ### In Progress

+- [ ] add tests and compile-time assertions
 - [ ] implement oprimizations
 - [ ] write a function like "reduce_operations()" to evaluate compile-time operations